 Retirement is a major life change, that not everyone is prepared for.
 So, I took it upon myself to do some research and that will help you to get mentally ready for retirement.

-These are just a few tips, but to fully understand, you need to know more.
-And in this article, I share 21 tips where I thoroughly explain what you can do to prepare for retirement mentally in the best way possible.
+In this article, I share 21 tips where I thoroughly explain what you can do to prepare for retirement mentally in the best way possible.

 A lot of retirees only prepare for retirement financially and are not aware of the emotional impact retirement can have on your life.
 Every life change, whether it is positive or negative, comes with emotional discomfort.
 It can produce negative mental states that you’re maybe not aware of beforehand and come as an unsuspected surprise.